“And they were all filled with the Holy Spirit and began to speak with other tongues.” Acts 2:4

 “And you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf of the wave offering: seven Sabbaths shall be completed.
 Count fifty days to the day after the seventh Sabbath, then you shall offer a new grain offering to the Lord.”

-So, an offering was made to God the first day after the Sabbath of Passover, and another was made fifty days later, which is known as the Feast of Weeks in the Jewish faith.
+An offering was made to God the first day after the Sabbath of Passover, and another was made fifty days later, which is known as the Feast of Weeks in the Jewish faith.
+Counting down the fifty days (v15) is called “counting the omer.”

 “When the Day of Pentecost had fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled the whole house where they were sitting.
 Then there appeared to them divided tongues as of fire, and one sat upon each of them.
 And they were all filled with the Holy Spirit and began to speak with other tongues as the Spirit gave them utterance.”
 Acts 2:1-4

 The Holy Spirit came to the world that day as the firstfruits of the believer’s inheritance of eternal life.
-And, for those who were there in person that day, they became the firstfruits of the full harvest of all believers (including you and me) who came after them.
+For those who were there in person that day, they became the firstfruits of the full harvest of all believers (including you and me) who came after them.

 They were our tithe under the Holy Spirit.